 A student who has been dismissed for low scholarship may not petition for immediate reinstatement and may not enroll in Western courses except through Summer Session and the Independent Learning Office.
 Course work through these programs does not guarantee future reinstatement as a degree candidate.

 Removal from probation occurs at the end of a quarter during which a student has improved his or her cumulative grade average to 2.00 or higher.

 Students who have been dismissed for low scholarship can seek reinstatement (but not for the quarter immediately following the quarter of dismissal).
 Responsibility for reinstatement to the University rests with the Scholastic Standing Committee.
 Petitions for reinstatement and information on the procedure are available in the Academic Advising Center, Old Main 380.

-Factors considered in determining reinstatement may include measures of academic aptitude, lapse of time since dismissal, change of major goals, nature of academic or other experience since dismissal or extenuating circumstances.
+Factors considered in determining reinstatement may include student awareness of academic and personal factors leading to dismissal or extenuating circumstances, measures of academic aptitude, lapse of time since dismissal, and a realistic academic plan.

 Academic Honesty Policy